- Deflation is defined as a fall in the general price level. It is a negative rate of inflation.

-- Difficulty of adjusting wages and prices.
-This is particularly a problem for the Eurzone where a fixed exchange rate mean countries like Spain rely on a prolonged period of falling prices to restore competitiveness.
+- The difficulty of adjusting wages and prices.
+This is particularly a problem for the Eurozone where a fixed exchange rate means countries like Spain rely on a prolonged period of falling prices to restore competitiveness.

 Despite the many serious costs of deflation.
 The ‘right kind of deflation’ could be beneficial.

 On the left, deflation is caused by falling demand.
 It leads to lower output.